Skip to content

 Example

-# Create observations and space
+# Create a space and sample observations

-points = space.sample_points(100)
+points = graph.sample_points(100, strategy=UniformNodeSampling(random_state=0))

 # Run simulated annealing with the interleaved algorithm

-sa = SimulatedAnnealing(points, k=5)
+sa = SimulatedAnnealing(points, k=5, random_state=0)

-centers = sa.run_interleaved(robust_prop=0.1)
+centers = sa.run(KMeansPlusPlus(), MinimizeEnergy(), robust_prop=0.1)

 Source code in kmeanssa_ng/core/simulated_annealing.py